Region Skåne, Lund and Malmö

 Malmö University College is modern university with a variety of courses to offer.
 In their own words, "Malmö University strives to be a university open to all: A university that is structured to cope with our ever-changing job market through a multidisciplinary approach that crosses traditional faculty boundaries".

 Universities and Higher Education in Skåne

-A full list of the top universities and higher education institutions in the Skåne Region.
+A full list of the top universities in the Skåne Region.